mungitoperrito/mungitoperrito.github.io/blog_posts/ticket/source.md

 ### Set bounds

+One approach is to drop rows that don't have legitimate dates.
 What should the upper and lower bounds be for the date field?

 The file metadata says the last data update is in 2015.
 That sets an upper bound for the dates.